U.S. Equal Employment Opportunity information (Completion is voluntary and will not subject you to adverse treatment)

 Form CC-305 / OMB Control Number 1250-0005 / Expires 04/30/2026

 Why are you being asked to complete this form?

-We are a federal contractor or subcontractor required by law to provide equal employment opportunity to qualified people with disabilities.
-We are also required to measure our progress toward having at least 7% of our workforce be individuals with disabilities.
-To do this, we must ask applicants and employees if they have a disability or have ever had a disability.
-Because a person may become disabled at any time, we ask all of our employees to update their information at least every five years.
+We are a federal contractor or subcontractor.
+The law requires us to provide equal employment opportunity to qualified people with disabilities.
+We have a goal of having at least 7% of our workers as people with disabilities.
+The law says we must measure our progress towards this goal.
+To do this, we must ask applicants and employees if they have a disability or have ever had one.
+People can become disabled, so we need to ask this question at least every five years.

 How do you know if you have a disability?

-- Autoimmune disorder, for example, lupus, fibromyalgia, rheumatoid arthritis, or HIV/AIDS
+- Autoimmune disorder, for example, lupus, fibromyalgia, rheumatoid arthritis, HIV/AIDS

 - Blind or low vision

 - Cerebral palsy

 - Disfigurement, for example, disfigurement caused by burns, wounds, accidents, or congenital disorders